SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Having a round 1 and a round 2 before this month-long recruitment is still advantageous because
 - People filter themselves out after round 1 and round 2, so you'll have less data to handle in round 3.
-- + Handling data consistently and accurately in recruitments is extremely challenging since the more names you have, the more time it takes to perform all the operations like searching, marking, and copying.
+- + Handling data consistently and accurately during recruitments is extremely challenging.
+The more names you have, the more time it takes to perform operations like searching, marking, and copying.
 The chance for names to slip by increases as well.

 ---
 A few issues with the month-long recruitment: